 From market to plate there is nothing fresher or more vibrant than Valencian cuisine.
 The legendary huertas – market gardens, orange groves, paddy fields and Mediterranean orchards – are the city’s larder.
 Valencian markets are some of the most beautiful in the world; the Gothic silk market is a World Heritage Site.

 There are Baroque splendours, shimmering Valencian tiles and the hedonistic sun-drenched canvases of Joaquín Sorolla.
-There are back streets and museums and hideaway cafés to be explored: the Jewish call, the Almohad Arab walls, the twelfth-century Christian settlement.
+There are back streets and museums and hideaway cafés to be explored: the Jewish call, the Almohad Arab walls, the 12th-century Christian settlement.
 Dénia’s museum contains artefacts from the Romans and the Iberians, who were pressing wine 5,000 years ago.
 The final lunch is provided by 3-star Michelin chef Quique Dacosta, a whirlwind of inventive brilliance, theatre and caprice.

 Fontanars dels Alforins, Cocentaina.
 Travel inland, stopping at Fontanars dels Alforins for a wine tasting at the prestigious Casa los Frailes.
-Continue to Cocentaina, located between the Sierra de Mariola and Serpis river, for lunch at the family-run L’escalata restaurant (2-star Michelin).
+Continue to Cocentaina, located between the Sierra de Mariola and Serpis river, for lunch at the family-run restaurant L’escaleta (2-star Michelin).

 Dénia.
 The morning is free.
 Take a walk before lunch along the impressive coastline of Las Rotas before continuing to Quique Dacosta’s restaurant (3-star Michelin).
-Dacosta combines local, seasonal produce with cuttingedge creativity and technique.
+Dacosta combines local, seasonal produce with cutting-edge creativity and technique.

 Price, per person

-Two sharing: £3,410 or £3,230 without flights.
-Single occupancy: £3,690 or £3,510 without flights.
+Two sharing: £3,610 or £3,460 without flights.
+Single occupancy: £3,920 or £3,770 without flights.